jarangutan/docker-starter-workshop/presentation.md

 This is a "Hello World" mini tutorial covering the basics of docker

 ### "big_app/"
-This tutorial covers the use of `docker` with `docker_compose` to create a REST mechanical keyboard api using node and mongodb
+This tutorial covers the use of `docker` with `docker_compose` to create a RESTful mechanical keyboard api using node and mongodb

 ---